favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 ### Failure and Shutdown Semantics

-When family-scope and desired-target semantics are defined elsewhere, WAF ownership interacts with them as follows:
+When the shared IP-family ownership semantics from [Ownership Model](ownership-model.markdown) are applied to WAF:

 - Out-of-scope family intent preserves existing managed items of that family.
 - Explicit-empty family intent reconciles that family to no managed items.
 - Temporary target-set unavailability preserves existing managed items because desired targets are unknown.

-## Shutdown Deletion Semantics
+## Deletion Eligibility

-Lifecycle ownership determines shutdown authority.

-- WAF lists are potentially root-owned resources because the updater can create them from configuration alone.
+Deletion eligibility determines shutdown authority as an inferred consequence of the ownership model.
+For WAF, the relevant deletion targets are managed items and, when full ownership and recreatability hold, the whole configured list.

-- A WAF list is only root-owned for a run when the updater's current cleanup scope covers all semantic content it owns in that list.
+- A WAF list is eligible for deletion only if the updater can recreate the fully reconciled state of that list from configuration alone.
-- Shared ownership or out-of-scope family preservation makes the list member-owned for that run.
-- Root-owned cleanup may delete the whole list.
+- When that condition holds, shutdown may delete the whole list.
-- Member-owned cleanup deletes only managed items in active family scope.
+- Otherwise, shutdown may delete only managed items.

 The empty selector default can still imply full ownership, but selector emptiness alone is not the semantic rule.
-Cleanup authority comes from ownership plus active family scope.
+Deletion eligibility is inferred from the ownership model plus recreatability.
+Optional future ownership filters do not change this as long as they can still be widened to full coverage while keeping the fully reconciled state recreatable; only mandatory filters that necessarily prevent recreating the fully reconciled state of the whole list would make whole-list deletion impossible in principle.

 ## Caching Contract